Naiiden/ReliefsAppSymfony/README.md

 GET request :
 URL : http://localhost:8000/historyJson
-It should return if should return the history.
+It should return the history.